mockitoguy/go-use-snapshot/README.md

 # go-use-snapshot

-Experimental golang CLI for personal purposes
+Experimental golang CLI for personal purposes.
+Reuse at your own risk :)